Johor Matriculation College: Lecturer Halls (DKB 1 and DKB 2, DKK 1–4)

 There are a total of six lecture halls.
 DKB (Dewan Kuliah Besar (English: Large Lecture Hall)) 1 and 2 are special such that the designs are specially made.
 DKB 1 uses red chairs equipped with separate tables.
 DKB 2 consists of slanted tables with chairs specially built for each individual.

 DKK (Dewan Kuliah Kecil (English: Small Lecture Hall)) 1, 2, 3 and 4 have the same structure.
 Chairs are fused to the table.

 Office

-This is also known as the Admin Block, built near the Lecturers' Cafe.
+This is also known as the Admin Block, built near the Lecturers' Café.
 Consisting of One Stop Centre for the usage of students to revise and study, the block has three levels.
 The ground floor consists of Dewan Sri Temenggung in which certain campaigns and activities are usually held (capacity of 200 individuals) and is equipped with a passage to a hidden toilet also linked to the Counselling Room.
-The third floor consists of Scientific subjects while the second floor of other subjects, including Mathematics.
+The third floor consists of Scientific subjects, while the second floor of other subjects, including Mathematics.